SecondNewtonLaw/Global-Functions-Documentation/Libraries/Drawing.md

 - Drawing.new creates a new drawing object based on the type you specify in its 1st parameter.
 - The drawing types are **'Line', 'Text', 'Image', 'Circle', 'Square', 'Quad', and 'Triangle'**.

+> [!NOTE]
+> Drawing objects should be able to be indexed with Remove & Destroy

 ```lua
 function Drawing.new(type: string): Drawing
 ```